 - Violent Crimes

-Berry Law Firm represents minors in very serious cases and knows the intricacies of juvenile justice in both juvenile court and criminal court.
+Berry Law represents minors in very serious cases and knows the intricacies of juvenile justice in both juvenile court and criminal court.

 There are administrative and civil actions against teens and young adults that can also impact their future.
 Even without a criminal conviction, a young life can be derailed by an expulsion or disciplinary action.
 Fortunately, a school and teen law attorney can help fight back to protect the rights of students.
 A school policy forbidding bullying may rely on ambiguous language that infringes on the legal rights of a student.
 A disciplinary review board of sexual misconduct based on Title IX policy can endanger a student’s future without providing sufficient legal protections.

-Berry Law Firm helps students and their parents fight back and preserve their rights.
+Berry Law helps students and their parents fight back and preserve their rights.
 Our juvenile law attorneys know Nebraska law and are dedicated to protecting the futures of children.